ErxinYu/erxinyu.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a second-year PhD student in the Department of Computing at the The Hong Kong Polytechnic University, advised by Prof. [Jing Li](https://www4.comp.polyu.edu.hk/~jing1li/).
+I am currently a third-year PhD student in the Department of Computing at the The Hong Kong Polytechnic University, advised by Prof. [Jing Li](https://www4.comp.polyu.edu.hk/~jing1li/).
 Before that, I received my B.S. and M.S. degrees in Computer Science from Jilin University, where I was  supervised by Prof. [Yi Chang](http://yichang-cs.com/).
 During my graduate studies, I also work closely with Prof. [Lan Du](https://dulann.github.io/) from Monash University.

 <h1 style="color: rgb(231, 65, 65);"><b>What's new:</b></h1>
 <div style="line-height: 1.5em; font-size: 0.95em">
   <p>
+    <b>[09/2024]</b> Our paper "CoSafe: Evaluating Large Language Model Safety in Multi-Turn Dialogue Coreference" has been accepted by EMNLP 2024.
+Hope to see you in Miami. <br>
   <b>[07/2024]</b> I will intern at Huawei Noah's Ark Lab (Shenzhen), mentored by <a href="https://mifei.github.io/">Fei Mi</a> and <a href="https://scholar.google.com.sg/citations?user=2p7x6OUAAAAJ&hl=en">Lanqing Hong</a>.<br>
   <b>[05/2024]</b> Check our latest work on LLM coreference safety: "CoSafe: Evaluating Large Language Model Safety in Multi-Turn Dialogue Coreference".<br>
   <b>[05/2024]</b> Our paper "RePALM: Popular Quote Tweet Generation via Auto-Response Augmentation" has been accepted by Findings of ACL 2024.<br>